gastonstat/relic-math13/lectures/02-descriptive-statistics.md

 - Concept of "Data"
 - Different types of variables
 - Difference between qualitative and quantitative variables
-- Describing a quantitative variable
+- Types of scales or "levels of measurement"

 <h4>